bagashiz/digilib/README.md

 # Digilib

-This is a back-end developer skill test assignment for CTARSA's Merdeka Campus Internship.
+This is a back-end developer skill test assignment for the Back-end Developer position at CTARSA Foundation, part of the [detik.com](https://www.detik.com/)'s Kampus Merdeka Batch 7 internship program.

 ## Project Requirements